Vitamin D – what is it?

 In adults and adolescents, vitamin D deficiency can lead to osteomalacia, where bone is incompletely mineralised, resulting in weak bones, pain, and deformities.

-Vitamin D deficiencies have also been linked to respiratory diseases, like COVID.
-Several studies have shown that the supplementation of vitamin D can reduce your changes of developing respiratory illness, especially in vitamin D deficient or inadequacy groups.
+Vitamin D deficiencies have also been linked to respiratory diseases, like COVID-19.
+Several observational studies have suggested that the supplementation of vitamin D can reduce your chances of developing respiratory illness, especially in vitamin D deficient or inadequacy groups.

 What can I do to fix the situation?